sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 Define Inertia
 ==============

-The inertia dyadics can be formed assuming the lever, upper arm, and lower arm are thin cylinders:
+The inertia dyadics and then rigid bodies can be formed assuming the lever, upper arm, and lower arm are thin cylinders:

 .. plot::
    :format: doctest